adobe/aio-lib-state/README.md

 ### Adobe I/O Runtime considerations

 State lib is expected to be used in Adobe I/O Runtime serverless actions.
-A new instance can be created on every new invocation inside the main function of the serverless action as follows:
+A new State instance can be created on every new invocation inside the main function of the serverless action as follows:

 ```javascript
 const State = require('@adobe/aio-sdk').State